-Header image courtesy of Iryna Makukha (Shutterstock)
+Header image courtesy of Red John (via Unsplash)

 At a glance, the harbourfront district is a seemingly disjunct maze of streets and sights, somewhat disconnected from the neighbouring Jordan, Yau Ma Tei, and Mong Kok, even though they occupy different sections along the same road, but upon closer inspection presents a glimpse into the city’s cultural identity.
 Join us as we shine a light on the best things to see and do, and the best places to eat, drink, and shop along the paved streets and marbled hallways of the dark side.

 A hidden oasis in the middle of a busy shopping district, Kowloon Park is a great place to get a break from all the noise, figuratively and literally.
-Once you enter the perimeters of the park, the scene is almost unrecognizable.
-A vision of lush green growth and idyllic ponds, tranquil pavilions, and an oft-photographed flamboyance of flamingoes, the park is a popular spot for a weekend picnic or just a quiet lunch.
+Once you enter the perimeters of the park, the scene is almost unrecognisable.
+A vision of lush green growth and idyllic ponds, tranquil pavilions, and an oft-photographed flamboyance of flamingoes, the park is a popular spot for a weekend picnic or simply a quiet lunch.

 Kowloon Park, 22 Austin Road, Tsim Sha Tsui | (+852) 2724 3344

 A heady system of restaurants and bars stacked in stories and crammed into alleys, this is the LKF of Kowloon.
 Restaurants and bars along Knutsford Terrace changes frequently, but you can always keep up to date with what’s available here.
 Where LKF draws an expat crowd, Knutsford Terrace welcomes a more local following.
 Shisha bars perfume the air that is already thick with chatter, enveloping patrons with the expectation of a good time and a late night.

 Knutsford Terrace, entrance near Miramar Shopping Centre behind Kimberley Road